eric-pedersen/stats_tutorials/nonlinear_L50_estimation/L50_estimation_for_smooth_curves.md

 ![](figures/L50-plotglmer-1.png)

-Note that for values like x=5 / y=5, the confidence interval is very small, and clustered at the bottom of the range.
-This is implying that the model estimates that the true L50 value is likely below the boundary we set.
+Note that for values like x=5 / y=5, the confidence interval is small, and clustered at the bottom of the range.
+This is implying that the model estimates that the true L50 value is likely very near the bottom of the boundary we set.
 This is because we picked some pretty unrealistic data for the model, but it does highlight what a boundary effect has on this.

 ### L50 values for glmer models for new sites (sampling new random effects)